eafit-apolo/apolo-users/docs/source/software/accelerators/cuda-mps/8.0/index.rst

 Daemon initiation and single server
 ***********************************

-By using the / var / log / nvidia-mps directory to store the activity logs, both the daemon and the MPS server restrict the use of the service to the root user, since the permissions on the / var path make it impossible for other users access its content.
+By using the /var/log/nvidia-mps directory to store the activity logs, both the daemon and the MPS server restrict the use of the service to the root user, since the permissions on the /var path make it impossible for other users access its content.
 In order to start the daemon and the server without requiring the intervention of a superuser, it is necessary to use the environment variables described above as illustrated in the following example: